A compilation of videos showing the Patituce & Associates team at work and conversing with clients.

 In addition, we can serve as your support system, protecting your future, carefully examining the facts and circumstances of your case, and aggressively representing you at all criminal court proceedings – including a trial or sentencing hearing.

-Our office is conveniently right in downtown Akron at 520 South Main Street, Suite 2511.
+Our office is conveniently located in downtown Akron at 520 South Main Street, Suite 2511.
 Let us obtain the best possible result in your criminal case right away.

 One way you can incur penalties in a criminal case is for a state prosecutor to secure a conviction against you.
 For the prosecutor to obtain a guilty finding or conviction in a criminal case, they must satisfy their legal burden beyond a reasonable doubt.
 If they can do this, you may face numerous harsh penalties.